sasasim/redux-boilerplate/README.md

 ### Files & folders
 1. Prefer pre-defined directory structure, which is flat, we don't want nested folders because it makes reasoning about imports much more difficult
 2. File name must be unique across the whole project, it's good practice to add suffix of file type eg. `counterSaga` and `counterReducer`
-3. Use `index.js` filename for root entities (eg. root saga, root reducer etc.) because all the entities technically form a tree with its root
-4. Only classes or `React` Components (keep in mind that Container is also `React` Component) can have first letter upper-cased in the name of its file
+3. Only classes or `React` Components (keep in mind that Container is also `React` Component) can have first letter upper-cased in the name of its file

 ### Imports
 ```javascript